 - 1. Distributing condoms, finger cots, and other sexual health supplies. - 2.
 Substance use support like syringe exchanges and safe injection sites, Narcan (for self, clients, or colleagues), drug testing strips, and overdose prevention education. - 3.
 Circulating current safety information, such as "bad date lists."
 These identify customers who might be violent or cause harm to the individual.

-Despite our good intentions, there are plenty of examples of dangerous policies and practices in anti-trafficking work - 4.
-Referrals for services to address food insecurity, housing, medical care, and intimate/family violence crisis intervention and safety planning. - and laundry for sex workers without stable housing.
+- 4. Referrals for services to address food insecurity, housing, medical care, and intimate/family violence crisis intervention and safety planning. - 5.
+Drop-in centers, learning opportunities, social connection, use of computers or phone-charging, support and educational events, food and snacks, or even showers and laundry for sex workers without stable housing.

-Harm reduction also prioritizes structural change to reduce harm at the source.14 Anti-trafficking organizations do not have to replicate the exact practices above but should interrogate how they promote health and safety at both the individual and community levels. prioritize safety.
+Harm reduction also prioritizes structural change to reduce harm at the source.
+Anti-trafficking organizations do not have to replicate the exact practices above but should interrogate how they promote health and safety at both the individual and community levels.